-The official RPM packages register an Elasticsearch systemd unit, place configuration under /etc/elasticsearch, and store data and logs under /var/lib/elasticsearch and /var/log/elasticsearch.
+The official RPM packages install the systemd unit, bundle a supported JVM, place configuration under /etc/elasticsearch, and store data and logs under /var/lib/elasticsearch and /var/log/elasticsearch.
+Current packages also prepare security auto-configuration, including TLS assets under /etc/elasticsearch/certs for HTTPS access to port 9200.

 Steps to install Elasticsearch on CentOS, RHEL, or Fedora: